THE UNIVERSE: The Marvel Cinematic Universe or The MCU

 REVIEW – Another great Guardians movie.
 Maybe it will take more viewings but as of now, I still like Guardians 1 a little bit more.
 Everything you liked about the first one, is back and there is more of it in this one.
 They really amped up Drax, who is even funnier in this one.
 Kurt Russell is great as Ego, starting off as Peter’s proud father and then the reveal of Peter’s role in his master plan is so well done.
 Chris Pratt is so great again, able to be funny while still going thru these roller coaster of emotions from the joy of finding his father to the resentment of him not being there when his mother was sick.
 And Michael Rooker as Yondu is just wonderful in every scene.
 I guess if I had to nitpick, Peter and Gamora’s “relationship” seems in neutral the whole movie.
 And the Yondu / Rocket parallel seems a little forced, like its only there so Rocket can learn something about himself.

 So, what do you need to know for the future movies?
-Again for the Earth bound Marvel movies, nothing.
 No one even mentions an infinity stone, which at this point is amazing in and of itself.
-If you need to, you can skip this one.
-Maybe just watch it back to back with Guardians 1.
-Beyond that, I guess the only thing is that by the end Baby Groot is now surly teenager Groot.
+But just know that Baby Groot is now surly teenager Groot.
 And that the Guardians will we out there jammin to “tunes”, until they get something stuck on their windshield.

 PG-13 | 2h 13min